ahmedhnewa/flutter_quiz_app/README.md

-# second_app
+# Flutter Notes

-A new Flutter project.
+I didn't delete the README.md that generated with flutter

 ## Getting Started